MikkeBee/CountryApp/README.md

 Made for a React course in school.
 At the moment it is not hosted anywhere.

-Made with: Bootstrap, react-router, axios, Emotion
+Made with: react-router, axios, Emotion, redux-toolkit

 You can visit the live site at https://mikke-country-app.netlify.app/